Physical Therapy For Type 2 Diabetes: Frequently Asked Questions

 People with this condition can also experience diabetic neuropathy.

-It’s recommended to do a five minute warm up and cool down when exercising to monitor your comfort levels and progress.
+Before exercising, take the time to properly warm up and cool down so you can monitor your comfort levels and progress.

 • Whole fruit